asheeshcric/blog/_posts/2019-02-26-dimensionality-reduction-techniques.md

     so that we can take a look at it
     - It tries to find a meaningful way to flatten the data by focusing on the things that are different among the variables (or features)
+    - PCA looks at the genes with the most variation

 - **Linear Discriminant Analysis (LDA)**
+    - LDA is like PCA, but it focuses on maximizing the separability among known categories
+    - LDA tries to maximize the separation of known categories